ciaranrobrien/SwiftUIScrollOffset/README.md

 ```

-Use `ScrollOffsetProxy` to programmatically scroll to an offset without reading the current value.
+Use `ScrollOffsetProxy` to read an offset, or programmatically scroll to an offset, without view updates when the offset changes.
 ```swift
 struct ContentView: View {
     @ScrollOffsetProxy(.bottom, id: "Foo") private var scrollOffsetProxy